What are the aims of this leaflet?

 Topical therapy: creams and ointments

 The first form of treatment is usually a strong steroid cream or ointment applied once a day to the affected areas.
-Moisturisers are used to treat dry skin with a fragrance- free soap substitute for skin cleansing.
-Non-steroid anti-inflammatory agents (Tacrolimus and Pimecrolimus) may be useful alternatives to steroids.
+Moisturisers are used to treat dry skin with a fragrancefree soap substitute for skin cleansing.
+Non-steroid anti-inflammatory cream/ointment (Tacrolimus and Pimecrolimus) may be useful alternatives to steroids.

-Short courses of steroid tablets are sometimes given for a flare of CAD and longer term immune suppressing medication with drugs such as azathioprine or ciclosporin may be needed in severe cases.
+Short courses of steroid tablets are sometimes given for a flare-up of CAD.
+In severe cases, longer term immune suppressing medication with drugs such as azathioprine, ciclosporin or mycophenolate may be needed.
 These drugs need careful monitoring and are given under the supervision of a dermatologist.

 Sometimes, a course of UV therapy can be successful in desensitising the skin.
-Psoralen UVA (PUVA) treatment is usually chosen as treatment with UVB usually triggers a flare.
+Psoralen (oral medication) and UVA (PUVA) is a combined treatment usually chosen to treat flare-ups.
+Topical or oral steroids are sometimes given alongside UV therapy.

 Where can I get more information about CAD?